MatheusFarias03/SpiderArcadeGame/README.md

 # Spider Arcade Game <h1>

 ## Introduction <h2>
-<p>Spider Arcade Game is a game where the player controls a little spider who is trying to protect herself from other invasive bugs.
-To do so, she is able to create little spiderweb projectiles (in a limited ammount) and shoot at the direction where the player aims.</p>
+Spider Arcade Game is a game where the player controls a little spider who is trying to protect herself from other invasive bugs.
+To do so, she is able to create little spiderweb projectiles (in a limited ammount) and shoot at the direction where the player aims.

 ## Controls <h2>
 * MOVE : W, A, S, D keys or the arrow keys